 Solar Panel Orientation

 Solar panels should be usually oriented toward the equator to maximise power output.
-The tilt angle should be chosen with regard to insolation, geographic location, self cleaning, available space, etc.
+The tilt angle should be chosen with regard to insolation, geographic location, self-cleaning capabilities, available space, etc.

 In the case of floating aids it is not possible to guarantee the orientation of the modules, so a reduction factor must be applied.

 It should also be taken into account that solar modules are sensitive to the presence of small shadows, even a narrow shadow can significantly decrease the output power.
-For example shadows generated by shrubs, buildings, daymarks and handrails can cause problems and should be avoided.
+For example shadows generated by vegetation, buildings, daymarks and handrails can cause problems and should be avoided.

+In some locations, fouling of the surface may be an issue.
+In these locations, it is recommended to avoid horizontal placement and that solar panels are installed with an inclination that promotes self-cleaning.

 Figure 4 Power reduction approximately 90% due to shadow

-If panels are mounted horizontally, fouling of the surface might be a problem.
-Therefor it is recommended to install the solar panels with an inclination that allows their self-cleaning.

 General Information on Batteries